 With two dozen kilometres to go and an engine light illuminated on the dashboard we once again had a confab on how to progress.
-Our situation was simple: we didn’t have mobile connection, the sun was beating down, we were following a confusing route, we were alone in the middle of nowhere (can’t say that often, can you?) but the engine was still running….
-So let’s continue shall we?
+Our situation was simple: we didn’t have a mobile connection, the sun was beating down, we were following a confusing route, we were alone in the middle of nowhere (can’t say that often, can you?) but the engine was still running… So let’s continue, shall we?

 Those last miles were covered at a very slow pace, not sure if, or when, the car would quit on us.
 We nursed it, and ourselves, down a small twin-track marvelling at the sparsity of the countryside and lack of population.
 We passed a couple of ‘kraals’ housing some cattle, a stray herd of horses and some primitive-looking mud huts.
 Nobody was to be seen anywhere – possibly cleverly having a siesta while those dumb tourists plied the route in the midday sun!

 Two hours later, and now pretty far behind schedule, we did make it to the main road connecting Nata to Maun.
 A mobile phone connection was established with the rental agency to report on the vehicle fault and their advice on how to move forward.
 The lengthy phone call revealed no further solution besides resuming the long haul into Maun.
 A garage would be organised to have a look at the car.

 By chance, a local mechanic was parked at the roadside at the layby, whom we approached for a second opinion.
 He happily had a look, confirming that the fault was ‘unknown’.
 Little did we know we would meet again.

 However, the engine was running and we had reported to the owner (always a good thing with a rental vehicle).
 So we targeted Maun and, leaving a trail of muddy clumps on the road behind, set off again on our journey in the blazing sun.
 Not far into this portion of the journey, another adventure awaited us at the roadside.
 But that is a story for another time…